stacygohyunsi/govtech-stack-conf/README.md

 - The server will be running on `http://localhost:9000/`

 ## Todo
-1. Use Postman (https://www.getpostman.com/) to make a GET request http://localhost:9000/verifytoken
+1. Use Postman (https://www.getpostman.com/) tested with v6.3.0 to make a GET request http://localhost:9000/verifytoken

-You should get the error: `No authorisation header found.`
+You should get the error: `No Authorisation header with Bearer token found.`

 2. The server is expecting an authorisation header with a JWT.
 Get the jwt from `bit.ly/jwt-ex-1`